**Please read ALL guidelines as incomplete applications will be denied.**

 - Structure and content: Organization/clarity, quality/usefulness of visuals, team's knowledge of subject matter

-3. To be considered as a SCIA candidate, the following supporting materials must be submitted along with the application by March 1, 2019.
-Requests for extensions will NOT be accommodated.
+3. To be considered as a SCIA candidate, the following supporting materials must be submitted along with the application by March 31, 2019.

 - Full Case study - Up to 10-pages and/or 4,000 word in length, including supporting charts, graphs, figures, tables, etc.